microsoft/live-share/welcome/welcome-joiner.md

 ### 4. Sign in from within your IDE/editor

 To let other collaborators know who you are, you may be asked to sign in during the join process using a GitHub or Microsoft work, school, or personal account.

-If you are using Visual Studio and have already signed into the tool, Visual Studio Live Share will automatically use your personalization account so you can skip this step!
-If prefer to use a different sign-in than your VS personalization account, go to **Tools &gt; Options &gt; Live Share** to switch credentials.
+If you are using Visual Studio and have already signed into the tool, Visual Studio Live Share will automatically use your [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio) so you can skip this step!
+If prefer to use a different sign-in than your VS personalization account, go to **Tools &gt; Options &gt; Live Share &gt; User account** to switch credentials.

 ### 5. Collaborate!